-4 Natural England (2024) https://publications.naturalengland.org.uk/publication/6049804846366720?cache=1697011896.649729 points.
-The non-quantitative DAFOR scale was also used, highlighting those key species present and those which define NVC community compositions (Rodwell, 1998-2000).
+4 Natural England (2024) https://publications.naturalengland.org.uk/publication/6049804846366720?cache=1697011896.649729

-- 2.2.6 Plant species were identified and recorded using The Wildflower Key (Rose & O'Reilly, 2006), Colour Identification Guide to Grasses, Sedges, Rushes, and Ferns (Rose, 1989) for higher plants and the Mosses and Liverworts of Britain and Ireland (Atherton, et al., 2010) for bryophytes. - 2.2.7 Areas such as forestry, which did not conform with NVC communities, were noted using the UKHab survey nomenclature (UKHab, 2023) with the dominant species within the stand noted.
+- identified.
+Some locations within the survey area did not fit into the standard NVC nomenclature or the proposed revisions to the existing communities.
+Where this occurred, the vegetation was given a prefix for the community and the assemblage of species noted. - 2.3.5 To aid in the identification of NVC communities quadrats were used to record the plant species present in representative areas of habitat.
+The quadrat boundary (2 x 2 m) was temporarily marked using cord, oriented so corners were at south-west, north-west, north-east and south-east points.
+The non-quantitative DAFOR scale was also used, highlighting those key species present and those which define NVC community compositions (Rodwell, 1998-2000). - 2.3.6 Plant species were identified and recorded using The Wildflower Key (Rose & O'Reilly, 2006), Colour Identification Guide to Grasses, Sedges, Rushes, and Ferns (Rose, 1989) for higher plants and the Mosses and Liverworts of Britain and Ireland (Atherton, et al., 2010) for bryophytes. - 2.3.7 Areas such as forestry, which did not conform with NVC communities, were noted using the UKHab survey nomenclature (UKHab, 2023) with the dominant species within the stand noted.

-2.3 Ground-Truthing Assessment
+2.4 Ground-Truthing Assessment

-2.3.1 In 2022, indicative structure locations along the alignment being considered at that time (but largely reflective of the proposed OHL alignment) were mapped and buffered by 100 m.
+2.4.1 In 2022, indicative structure locations along the OHL alignment being considered at that time (but largely reflective of the proposed OHL alignment) were mapped and buffered by 100 m.
 At each of these locations, outdated data available regarding the NVC communities present from previous surveys, including any mosaic compositions, were reviewed for their accuracy.
 When historical vegetation data was found to be inaccurate from vegetation data recorded on the ground in 2022, this was then updated accordingly.

-2.4 Personnel and Weather Conditions
+2.5 Personnel and Weather Conditions